peter88213/yw-timeline/docs/usage.md

 ### Known limitations

-- Events that are linked with scenes can not be periods at the time.
-Only the start date/time is synchronized with yWriter.
 - Since yWriter cannot handle dates before the year 100, they remain unchanged in the timeline when synchronizing with yWriter.
+The same applies to the scene duration in this case.

 ## Installation path